 - Loss-of-use coverage: Provides financial coverage of living expenses in the event that your house is considered uninhabitable as a result of peril (including lightening, theft, and fire).

 What does renters insurance cover?
-And how much do you need?
+And how much coverage do you need?

 Once you have a ballpark number, consider the replacement cost you’d need to replace your property tomorrow.
 Because items depreciate in value over time due to age and condition, it’s important to consider the initial amount paid vs. the going rate for a replacement.
 Consider that phone you paid $500 for a few years ago.
 With smartphones now surpassing the $1,000 mark, it’s important to account for the actual cash value of your property.

-How do you get the best deal on renters insurance for college students?
+How do you get the best deal for college students?